nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/amazon-s3-online-storage.md

   </CORSRule>
 </CORSConfiguration>
 ```
+{{#> callout type='note' }}
 Make sure to replace `http://localhost:8080` by the address where your Nuxeo instance is deployed.
+{{/callout}}

-Transient stores are much easier to configure now thanks to the combination of [NXP-26594](https://jira.nuxeo.com/browse/NXP-26594) and [NXP-26581](https://jira.nuxeo.com/browse/NXP-26581).
-Since [NXP-25974](https://jira.nuxeo.com/browse/NXP-25974) we are no longer using SimpleTransientStore because it is not cluster-compatible.
+Transient stores are much easier to configure now thanks to the combination of [NXP-26594](https://jira.nuxeo.com/browse/NXP-26594) and [NXP-26581](https://jira.nuxeo.com/browse/NXP-26581).</br>
+Since [Nuxeo Platform 10.10](https://jira.nuxeo.com/browse/NXP-25974) we are no longer using SimpleTransientStore because it is not cluster-compatible.

-Now, unless configured otherwise, storage for the blobs of transient stores shares the S3 configuration of the default binary store to store the transient blobs in a "subfolder" of the S3 bucket.
-It still has a separate TTL/GC cleanup lifecycle from the default one - everything is per-"folder".
+Now, unless configured otherwise, storage for the blobs of transient stores shares the S3 configuration of the default binary store to stock the transient blobs in a "subfolder" of the S3 bucket.
+It still has a separate TTL/GC cleanup lifecycle from the default one, everything is per-"folder".

 So given that now transient blobs come from S3, if direct download is enabled and JavaScript generates the download, a CORS configuration is needed on the bucket.